belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/114-generate-user-data-multipleVM.md

 ### Generate `user-data-mac-address` file.

 For a Kubernetes cluster we will need multiple Virtual Machines.
 This will require multiple `user-data-mac-address` files to be created.
-Here I use PowerShellt to generate the files.
+Here I use PowerShell to generate the files.

 To setup each Hyper-V VM with the Ubuntu Operating system we need to generate unique `user-data` files.
 The following script generates the script based on a working `user-data` file.
 This working file was extracted by installing Ubuntu from scratch with the relevant configurations.
 This file can be obtained from `/var/log/installer/autoinstall-user-data`.
 This file is renamed as `user-data-template.yaml` in this script.
 The script then creates new files based on the mac-address with the hostname and IP address updated.